 - performing arts (dance, theatre, music)

 In the first week Sasiwimon Wongjarin (Aom), an international arts manager and a native of Doi Saket, will introduce the residents to the space and the local context through a series of studio tours and site visits.
 Additionally, where possible she can provide any additional information about local artist initiatives tailored to each artist’s interests.
 The residency is an open format where each resident has the freedom to shape their own direction and focus.

 The aim of the residency is to provide time out from the busy day-to-day life in order to create tranquil space to create.
 There is no pressure to produce any final outputs by the end of the residency, although the team can help to facilitate connections with galleries or other initiatives if the resident is interested.

 - Self-contained bungalow and workspace

 - Communal space for sharing ideas and a meal

 - Breakfast and dinner provided in the shared dining space

 - An introduction to the creative community through studio and site visits

-The monthly fee is 1,050 USD and it is possible to stay between two weeks and three months (you can find the fees here).
+It is possible to stay between two weeks and three months (you can find the fees here).
 Costs not included in the fees are return airfares, health insurance, visa fees, local transport costs while in the residence or other project related costs.
 Studio 88 can provide a support letter to any accepted artist who is applying for a grant.